Weight Loss pills review and ratings, for men and

 These are not necessarily accurate claims, but you will find them mentioned by marketers of weight loss products.
 Click on the links provided to find out the actual research studies that support or refute these claims.

 Acai is promoted as a weight loss herb but little human research is available regarding it's effectiveness for weight loss.
+I do not believe it is of benefit.

 Aloe vera is added to herbal weight-loss products as a strong cathartic response (producing bowel movements) and many Aloe-Vera weight-loss products are marketed as "internal cleansers."